JoKeyser/Plain-Matlab-NI-DAQmx-examples/README.md

 # Plain Matlab NI-DAQmx examples

-This project provides examples of using Matlab with a National Instruments (NI) DAQ card _without_ the Data Acquisition Toolbox.
+Examples how to use a National Instruments (NI) DAQ card with plain Matlab, _without_ the Data Acquisition Toolbox.

+## Who is this for?

+For anyone who wants to use their NI input/output cards with Matlab (via the NI-DAQmx driver).

+Further, the examples illustrate some very basic steps on how to use Matlab's powerful function of importing dll files.

 ## Current status and roadmap

 So far, this project contains the files and descriptions by Jens Roesner and Nathan Tomlin.

 The next steps are to improve the documentation, remove/improve any redundant/outdated code, and generalize the code to run on Linux.

-### Who is this for?

-For anyone who wants to use their NI input/output cards with Matlab (via the NI-DAQmx driver).

-Further, the examples illustrate some very basic steps on how to use Matlab's powerful function of importing dll files.

 ## Installation